 Once you have submitted your appeal, you will receive a notification email (to your University email address) confirming receipt of your appeal and explaining the next stage of the appeals process.
 Please note that the Appeals and Complaints team will endeavour to send this to you as quickly as possible.

-It is important that you check your University email account regularly and read any emails sent to you carefully.
+It is important that you check your University email account regularly, read any emails sent to you carefully and respond as requested.

 Once submitted, your appeal will be considered by a Sifting Panel and a Review Panel.
 You are not required to attend these meetings.

-The Sifting Panel will review your appeal (and supporting evidence) and will decide either to accept or reject your appeal.
+The Sifting Panel will consider your appeal (and supporting evidence) and will decide either to accept or reject your appeal.
 If accepted, your appeal will be sent to your School for a response.

 If the Sifting Panel reject your appeal, the Review Panel will review this decision.
 The Review Panel will only consider the original appeal documentation and no additional information will be accepted at this stage.